Washington City Utah | (435) 656-6300

 111 North 100 East | Washington, Utah 84780 [map]

-Aquatics Coordinator performs a variety of general administrative, and first-line supervisory duties to organize and coordinate the day-to-day maintenance, operations and services of the municipal swimming pool facility.
+Aquatics Coordinator performs a variety of general administrative, and first-line supervisory duties to organize and coordinate the day-to-day maintenance, operations and services of the municipal swimming pool facility, concessions stand, and rockwall.

-Aquatics Coordinator works under the general supervision of the Leisure Services Director and specific supervision of the Community Center Director.
+Aquatics Coordinator works under the general supervision of the Community Center Director and specific supervision of the Operations Manager.

-Aquatics Coordinator provides direct supervision of Pool Coordinators and general supervision of Water Safety Instructor(s), Lifeguard(s), Head Lifeguard(s), and contract staff personnel.
+Aquatics Coordinator provides direct supervision of Pool Supervisors and general supervision of Water Safety Instructor(s), Lifeguard(s), Head Lifeguard(s), concessions and rockwall staff, and contract staff personnel.

-1. Plans, develops, and implements year-round swimming and recreation facility programs and services; coordinate the scheduling of competitive teams, and develops services and programs to assist community groups, schools, and boy scouts.
+1. Plans, develops, and implements year-round swimming and recreation facility programs and services; coordinates the scheduling of competitive teams, and develops services and programs to assist community groups and schools.

 4. Coordinate the hiring process, monitor and evaluate employee performance, assist in the development of worker skills by performing on-the-job training, conduct regular meetings, coordinate participation in off-site training as needed to assure technical competency of instructors, and make decisions affecting job retention, advancement and discipline.

-5. Serve as a liaison to the Community Center Director, prepare and deliver reports to the Community Center Director of projections and results, recommend operating hours for aquatics, review complaints, problems and concerns expressed by the public and make recommendations accordingly, and initiate action to create change.
+5. Serve as a liaison to the Community Center Operations Manager, prepare and deliver reports to the Community Center Operations Manager of projections and results, recommend operating hours for aquatics, review complaints, problems and concerns expressed by the public and make recommendations accordingly, and initiate action to create change.

-6. Prepare annual budget recommendations related to general facility maintenance and personnel needs, and monitor department expenditures to assure conformance to established fiscal program.
+6. Prepare annual budget recommendations related to general facility maintenance and personnel needs, and monitor department expenditures to assure conformance to established fiscal programs.